 CKD is a slow-progressing disease, and symptoms may not appear until the kidneys are significantly damaged.
 In the late stages of CKD, as a patient nears kidney failure/ESRD, the following symptoms may be noticed, caused by waste and extra fluid building up in the body:3

-- Itching.
+- · Itching.

-- Swelling in feet and ankles.
+- · Swelling in feet and ankles.

+- Muscle cramps.

 - Too much urine or not enough urine.

 - Nausea and vomiting.

+- Trouble catching a breath.

+- Loss of appetite.

+- · Trouble sleeping.